 Element #1: Quintuple Steps

-Most of the the quarterfinal rounds on the TV show this season began with the Quintuple Steps.
-To create our (wooden) version, we began with old leftover pallets that we had, covered them in plywood and then added “legs” to achieve the correct angle.
+Most of the quarterfinal rounds on the TV show begin with the Quintuple Steps.
+To create our version, we started with leftover pallets that we had, covered them in plywood and then added “legs” to achieve the correct angle.
 Some of the legs were actually old table legs that we had in our garage!
-The key is to space them the correct distance apart so that the kids are challenged to reach them.
+The key is to space them the proper distance apart so that the kids are challenged to reach them.

-This was the only element on our course that we were able to just purchase and not create!
-(We purchased our Slack line from Amazon).
-The slack line tests the kids balance.
-If you are running the course with older kids, you can eliminate the strap across the top line that my son Jack is using to help keep his balance.
+A slackline is a great element for a backyard course because it tests balance.
+If you are running the course with older kids, you can eliminate the strap across the top line that my son Jack is using to help him stay on the slack line.
 But for parties, it is better to give the kids a way to be successful rather than having them “lose” right on the second element!